-Keep your troops entertained with this super-simple stop motion animation tutorial for kids!
-Thanks to Melissa & Doug for sponsoring today’s post.
+INSIDE: Keep your troops entertained with this super-simple stop motion animation tutorial for kids.
+Get stop motion instructions, info on a free app, and tips below!

 Stop motion animation is the perfect way to keep kids occupied (and creatively enamored) on a rainy, snowy, or “too hot to handle” must-be-inside day.